Glenn Hegar

 How to Apply

 For the Rural Sheriff’s Office Salary Assistance Grant Program and the Rural Constable’s Office Salary Assistance Grant Program, the county judge must apply for the grants on behalf of the offices.
-For the Rural Prosecutor’s Office Salary Assistance Grant Program, the prosecutor (county attorney, district attorney, criminal district attorney or county and district attorney) must apply for the grant for their own respective office.
+For the county attorney’s office, the county judge or the county attorney may apply.
+For all other eligible prosecutor’s offices, the prosecutor (district attorney, criminal district attorney or county and district attorney) must apply for the grant for their own respective office.

 The grant application requires the following information: